Louisiana-Pacific: Expansion during the 1980s

 LP's OSB products protected the company from some of the vicissitudes of the timber market.
 Buoyed by this success, the company soon expanded its line of products made from reconstituted wood to include I-beams for floor joists and rafters.
 These structural beams used half as much lumber as their solid wood counterparts, yet were stronger and lighter.
 LP also introduced a concrete form of Inner-Seal, and in 1985 began to market Inner-Seal siding for the exterior of homes.
 Driven by these breakthroughs, a housing boom, and a thriving remodeling and repair business that increased demand for its specialty building products, LP's sales grew 50 percent between 1980 and 1988, according to the Portland Oregonian.
 During the same period, its profits increased 400 percent.
 Moreover, OSB products accounted for an escalating portion of the company's total sales.
 Only six percent of sales in 1980, the Inner-Seal line by 1990 amounted to almost 30 percent of total sales volume.
 LP's sales of lumber—once the mainstay of the building industry—decreased from 53 to 30 percent over the same period.

-In 1986, the company purchased Kirby Forest Industries and the California properties of Timber Realization Company.
+In 1986, the company purchased Kirby Forest Industries and the California properties of Timber Realization Company (the former timber operations of Masonite).
 From these transactions, LP gained almost 830,000 acres of timberland, which helped balance the land taken in 1978 for Redwood National Park.
 (LP received a final payment of $440 million from the government for this land in 1988.)
-In 1990, LP bought Weather Guard Inc., a manufacturer of housing insulation made from recycled newsprint, as well as MiTek Wood Products, a North Carolina-based producer of laminated veneer lumber and engineered wood I-beams.
+In 1990, LP bought Weather Guard Inc., a manufacturer of housing insulation made from recycled newsprint, as well as MiTek Wood Products, a North Carolina–based producer of laminated veneer lumber and engineered wood I-beams.